apache/mynewt-site/docs/community.md

 ##Mailing Lists

-To subscribe to a mailing list, you simply send an email to a special subscription address.
-For example, to subscribe to the dev list, send an email to [dev-subscribe@mynewt.incubator.apache.org](mailto:dev-subscribe@mynewt.incubator.apache.org).
+We welcome you to join our mailing lists and get in touch with us!

-The following mailing lists can be used to get help with MyNewt.
+<font color="#F2853F"> *To complete your subscription you have to confirm it by replying to the response sent to you when you email your subscription request!* </font>